- The Enterprise

 - The Recorder

-A propane leak at a Southern Maryland Oil facility Friday afternoon closed all lanes of Route 210 in Bryans Road until Saturday morning.
+A propane leak at Southern Maryland Oil this afternoon closed both lanes of Route 210 in Bryans Road and affected nine businesses and three schools.